Duke Energy Sustainability Plan and Progress at a Glance

 This sustainability plan reflects Duke Energy’s commitment to operate in a way that is good for people, the planet and profits.
 It expands on the company’s business strategy and values.
-After our merger with Progress Energy is complete, we will be updating our sustainability plan and goals to reflect the merged company.
+We will update our sustainability plan and goals after the merger with Progress Energy.

 Innovative Products and Services